nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Note:
 1. The unit of duration is days
-2. Duration must be an integer, in range from 0 to 1461 days (4 years)
+2. Duration must be an integer, in the range from 0 to 1461 days (4 years)
 3. The format of create date is YYYY-MM-DD, and it must be before the input date
 4. The item must be available during the period of new transaction.
 5. The moneyTransacted of transaction will only use the pricePerDay of the items at the moment of input.
 If the item's price is updated, it will not affect the moneyTransacted.